 If still smaller batches are needed, mark up the opposite side of the modified syringe with a 1/8″ mark and a 5/8″ mark and use your pumps to conveniently fill the syringe to the marks.

 If you are working with 105 Resin and 207 Special Clear or 209 Extra Slow hardener, another syringe can be modified with the 3:1 by volume ratio with an indelible mark that is ¼” back from the cut off end and from this mark measure back ¾” and place another mark.
 This will yield the 3:1 by volume required for 105/207 or for 105/209.

-Another approach to mixing accurate small batches of epoxy is to use an inexpensive gram scales like our 320 Small Batch Epoxy Scale.
+Another approach to mixing accurate small batches of epoxy is to use inexpensive gram scales.
 These small scales allow you to mix up to 600 grams of epoxy at a time.
 This equates to about a pint of epoxy.